Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

         >**Note**: The template works with public repositories by default.
 If you create a private repository, you will need to [configure the workflows](4-advanced-customization.md##Change-Environment-Variables) for use with a  private repository.

-    1. Leave **Include all branches** unchecked as you only need the master branch.
+    1. Leave **Include all branches** unchecked as you only need the main branch.
     1. Click **Create repository from template** to create your copy of this repository.

 1. After your repository is created, [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).